-If this subject interests you, we strongly suggest that you find out more, and we recommend biochemist James South article on this subject, available here: laetrile-the-answer-to-cancer
+There has been some controversy over the health benefits of taking Vitamin B17 in supplement form since G. Edward Griffin’s book, “World Without Cancer”.
+If this subject interests you, we strongly suggest that you find out more.
+We recommend biochemist James South’s article on this subject, available here: laetrile-the-answer-to-cancer

 The protein composition of the cell membrane of the cancer cell is different from the protein composition of the normal cell.
 Proteolitic enzymes soften the membrane of the cancer cell, so that the immune cells could easier destroy them.The effect of pancreatic enzymes on cancer cells was explained in 1911 by Scottish Professor John Beard.